sadpotat/simple-mfs-ussd-java/README.md

 The menus leading to the service must be added in the `MENU_ROUTES` and `RESPONSES` tables.
 The regular expressions for the expected input at every step has to be added to the `MENU_REGEX` table.
 Finally, to dynamically load the class, add the class name (including its package) to the `SERVICE_CLASSES` table.

 ## Caching
-No caching framework was used.
-On servlet initialisation, the `CacheLoader` class fetches all static tables(tables that won't change unless a new service is added) from the database and stores them as `HashMap` objects in RAM. `CacheLoader` is a singleton class so whenever a cached information is required, the same objects are called from its running instance.
+In-memory caching is used.
+On servlet initialisation, the `CacheLoader` class fetches all static and rarely updated tables from the database and stores them as `HashMap` objects in memory. `CacheLoader` is a singleton class so whenever a cached information is required, the same objects are called from its running instance.

 To update caches while the server is running, hit the URL for the `CacheReloader` servlet.